 The cheesily named ‘The House of the Night’ guest house is suffering due to the tourists’ disappointment at the lack of wolf sightings.
-But with the arrival of Phoebe (Laura Curry) – a girl who won’t be missed! – the staff of the guest house hatch a villainous plan with surprising consequences.
+But with the arrival of Phoebe (Laura Curry) – a girl who won’t be missed! [insert evil laughter here] – the staff of the guest house hatch a villainous plan with surprising consequences.
 The busy, clumsy plot is like that of a Scooby-Doo episode, complete with both real and pretend werewolves.

 Guy Withers’s character, Goran, has the classically hunchbacked and hairy persona of an Igor-esque henchman.
 In fact, they’re all like stock characters from a ghost story.
 Somewhere within Elf Lyons’s direction is an insightful point about there being more animalistic tendencies within some human beings than in hypothetical monsters, but it’s all overshadowed by the lack of character depth.
 Alongside Goran, the other staff includes Eva (played dully by Victoria Bourne), Matej (Ben Westerman) and Tomo (Kester Guy-Briscoe).
 And without more background to these characters, their primal characteristics are baffling.
 Their behaviour is just gratuitously violent.